Sidney Mulford

-Sidney Richard Mulford (23 November 1896 – June 1973) was an English professional football forward who played in the Football League for Brentford.
+Sidney Richard Mulford (23 November 1896 – June 1973) was an English professional footballer who played as a forward in the Football League for Brentford.
 He began his career as an amateur and turned professional in May 1923.

 Personal life

 Mulford served as a private in the Middlesex Regiment during the First World War and saw action in India and Mesopotamia.